aptise/peter_sslers/README.md

 right now the invoke script offers:

-`import_letsencrypt_certs_archive` given a directory of your letsencrypt archive (which has versioned certs), it will import them all into a server of your choice.
+`import_letsencrypt_certs_archive` given a directory of your local LetsEncrypt archive (which has versioned certs), it will import them all into a server of your choice.

 ## commandline interface